aerospike/act/README.md

 ## Tips and Tricks
 -----------------
-If a drive is failing or there is a large discrepancy between the device and transaction latencies, try increasing the number of threads in the config file (described below).
+If a drive is failing or there is a large discrepancy between the device and transaction latencies, try increasing the number of threads in the config file by one or two (as described below).

 If a drive has been used for some other purpose for a period of time before testing, then the speed may have degraded and performance may be much poorer than a new drive of the same model.